-7.2 WELDING WITH THE SMOOTHING MODE
+7.2 WELDING WITH THE SPEED MODE (only PUK U5+)

-You can press the "TIME" scale on the display for 2 seconds to activate or deactivate smoothing mode.
-Smoothing mode can only be activated on the start level, in the expert menu and on the "Custom Programs" level.
-Smoothing mode enables a faster welding sequence, e.g. to smooth surfaces or to weld with an increased heat transfer (e.g. to reduce the conductivity of silver).
-If the user switches to a different user level, smoothing mode must be reactivated if required.
+deactivate the speed mode.
+The speed mode can only be activated on the start level, in the expert menu and on the "Custom Programs" level.
+The speed mode enables a faster welding sequence, e.g. for an increased heat input into the workpiece.
+If the user switches to a different user level, the speed mode must be reactivated if required.